bohnman/squiggly/README.md

 ## Important Note

-As of version 1.3.2, the preferred way to specify nested filters is to use square brackets intead of braces.
+As of version 1.3.2, the preferred way to specify nested filters is to use square brackets instead of braces.

 Preferred: `assignee[firstName]`